Half-Step Down Tuner Online

 Half-step down keeps every standard chord shape but drops the whole guitar a semitone, for a thicker tone, slinkier string feel, and an easier match to gravelly vocals.
 Tune down below in seconds.

 To reach it from standard tuning, lower every string by one half step: E→Eb, A→Ab, D→Db, G→Gb, B→Bb, and high E→Eb.
 Work string by string, tuning each down a single semitone until the dial reads the flat target.
-Because all six move the same amount, there is no need to learn new fingerings — a barre chord at the third fret now sounds a half step lower than usual.
+Because all six move the same amount, there is nothing new to learn — a barre chord at the third fret now sounds a half step lower than usual, but it is still the same shape and the same relative chord.

 Common Genres